Optimize Workforce Planning using Linear Programming with Python

 Constraint 2: Minimum working time by worker

-To ensure employeeon retention, you need to guarantee a minimum of 5 consecutive working days per week.
+To ensure employee retention, you need to guarantee at least five consecutive working days per week.

-Workforce sourcing can be challenging especially if your DC is surrounded by e-commerce fulfilment centres.
+Workforce sourcing can be challenging, especially if e-commerce fulfilment centres surround your DC.

 Therefore, you need to ensure minimum working hours for your temporary workers to be attractive employers.